 As Mark Twain famously said, “It ain’t what you don’t know that gets you into trouble.
 It’s what you know for sure that just ain’t so.”

 Speaking of which, Mark Twain probably didn’t actually say this.
-But it’s still good to remember that we can be wrong—even when we’re certain we’re right.
+But it’s still good to remember that we can be wrong—even when we’re sure we’re right.

 Below I keep track of important mistakes I’ve made during podcast episodes.
 I focus on factual errors.
 If you hear other items that should be listed here please contact me.